Documentation

 omidAccessModeRules: Object

 The OM SDK supports running verification scripts in different access modes, which control how much the verification script can access.
-The three access modes are: 'FULL', 'DOMAIN', 'LIMITED'.
+The three access modes are: 'FULL', 'LIMITED'.
 If you want to set different access modes for different verification script providers you can use omidAccessModeRules setting.
 Example:

 const omidAccessModeRules = {